agrechnev/npe/README.txt

 GET("/rest/post") =  Get all posts as a list of PostDto (open) POST("/rest/post", PostDto postDto) =  Create a new post (current user) GET("/rest/post/{id}") =  Get a post (PostDto) by id (open)

+Categories:

+GET("/rest/category") =  Get all categories as a list of CategoryDto (open)

 Sample DB: